What I Learnt Teaching Agile Software Architecture

 • Being able to use iterative approaches for continuous definition of architecture requirements.

-• Being able to effectively organise joint management, evaluation and prioritisation of requirements.
+• Being able to effectively organize joint management, evaluation, and prioritization of requirements.

 • Knowing and being able to explain urgency as a driving factor for architecture work.